 When we invest, we're generally looking for stocks that outperform the market average.
 And in our experience, buying the right stocks can give your wealth a significant boost.
-For example, long term Primary Health Properties PLC (LON:PHP) shareholders have enjoyed a 60% share price rise over the last half decade, well in excess of the market decline of around 19% (not including dividends).
-However, more recent returns haven't been as impressive as that, with the stock returning just 23% in the last year , including dividends .
+For example, long term Primary Health Properties PLC (LON:PHP) shareholders have enjoyed a 38% share price rise over the last half decade, well in excess of the market return of around 15% (not including dividends).

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-As it happens, Primary Health Properties's TSR for the last 5 years was 101%, which exceeds the share price return mentioned earlier.
-The dividends paid by the company have thusly boosted the total shareholder return.
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+As it happens, Primary Health Properties' TSR for the last 5 years was 72%, which exceeds the share price return mentioned earlier.
+This is largely a result of its dividend payments!

 A Different Perspective